gymrek-lab/gymreklab.github.io/doc/Conferences.rst

 If you wish to submit independently for reimbursement use SAP Concur and follow `this link <https://support.ucsd.edu/services?id=kb_article_view&sysparm_article=KB0032014>`_ for more info on how to do it.

-If you prefer that I will submit your reimbursement report, please follow these steps:
+If you prefer for me to submit your reimbursement report, please follow these steps:

 **Before the business trip:**

 1. `Add me as your delegate <https://support.ucsd.edu/finance?id=kb_article_view&sys_kb_id=287c8670dba5d8104cd8f06e0f9619d1>`_ on your SAP Concur account.

 2. Email me the trip/conference details as soon you know them for submission: `Travel Request <https://support.ucsd.edu/finance?id=kb_article_view&sysparm_article=KB0032013&sys_kb_id=0edbfb231b2c711048e9cae5604bcb98&table=kb_knowledge>`_

     Remember, the request must be pre-authorized by our Financial Unit *before* the trip.

 **Important Information for your trip:**

 1. *Meals & Tips*: While traveling for business within the continental US for 1-29 days, you can be reimbursed for meal and tip expenses up to a daily maximum of $79.

     *Lodging*: Hotel stays can be reimbursed up to $275 per night, excluding taxes and mandatory hotel fees.
 More information about meals and lodging expenses can be found `here <https://blink.ucsd.edu/travel/travel-policy/meals-lodging/index.html>`_.
 If you choose to share a room with another lab member, only the lab member whose name appears on the receipt may submit the receipt for reimbursement.